Custom predictions

 • Evaluate and run

-In the example for this section, we will predict whether it is more effective to target a customer with a marketing email or a browser push notification.
+In the example for this section, we will predict whether targeting a customer with a marketing email or a browser push notification is more effective.

 Create a prediction model